Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 - Coastal Carolina's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

-- In games that Coastal Carolina churns out more than 448.3 yards, the team is 4-3 against the spread and 8-0 overall.
+- Coastal Carolina is 4-3 against the spread and 8-0 overall when the team picks up more than 448.3 yards.

-- The Chanticleers have 10 giveaways this season, while the Huskies have 10 takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.